chrislattman/test-scapy/README.md

 python3 sniffer.py encrypt
 ```

-- The Linux note applies here as well
+- The Linux/macOS note applies here as well

 If you want to test viewing decrypted HTTPS traffic, install [`mitmproxy`](https://mitmproxy.org/) preferably on some other computer than the device you're testing.